giovannizotta/circular/README.md

 Detailed explanation of the endpoints follows in the Usage section.

 ## Building
+You can download the `circular` binary from the releases section.
+Alternatively, you can build the plugin on your own.
 You need Go 1.18 or higher to build this plugin.

 ```bash